dotnet/runtime/docs/design/specs/runtime-async.md

 ### I.8.4.5 Sync and Async Methods

 Methods may be either 'sync' or 'async'.
 Async method definitions are methods with CIL implementation and with a return type of `System.Threading.Task`, `System.Threading.ValueTask`, `System.Threading.Task<T>`, or `System.Threading.ValueTask<T>` attributed with `[MethodImpl(MethodImplOptions.Async)]`.
 The `[MethodImpl(MethodImplOptions.Async)]` has no effect outside of this pattern.
 Async method definitions are only valid inside async-capable assemblies.
-An async-capable assembly is one which references a corlib containing an `abstract sealed class RuntimeFeature` with a `public const string` field member named `Async`, or a corelib meeting these requirements.
+An async-capable assembly is one which references a corlib containing an `abstract sealed class RuntimeFeature` with a `public const string` field member named `Async`.
 Inside async method bodies, certain methods are also invokable by a special signature encoding, described in [### I.8.6.1.5 Method signatures].

 Sync methods are all other methods.